MONEI/MONEI-WooCommerce/readme.txt

 WC requires at least: 3.0
 WC tested up to: 7.2.3

-Accept payments in your WooCommerce store using MONEI payment gateway
+Accept Card, Apple Pay, Google Pay, Bizum, PayPal and many more payment methods in your WooCommerce store using MONEI payment gateway.

 == Description ==